it is that time of the year,

 since the fountainhead (source) of these thoughts is the vedas, lets start from there.

-• the givers [surely] drink the nectar (amRita). (rigveda 1.112.6)
+- the givers [surely] drink the nectar (amRita). (rigveda 1.112.6)

-• the gods didn't sentence death for the hungry, and death visits even the one with full belly. the giver never diminishes. one who doesn't give, doesn't even find a forgiver (no one forgives a non-giver) [rigveda 10.117.1]
+- the gods didn't sentence death for the hungry, and death visits even the one with full belly. the giver never diminishes. one who doesn't give, doesn't even find a forgiver (no one forgives a non-giver) [rigveda 10.117.1]

-i.e. don't let anyone die of hunger! gods have not given a death sentence to the poor, hungry, unfortunate. and it is not as if those who eat full belly, will never die! then why not share your excess, give and live and let live?
+i.e. don't let anyone die of hunger! gods have not given a death sentence to the poor, hungry, unfortunate. and it is not as if those who eat full belly, will never die! then why not share your excess, give and live and let live? - one who eats alone, is sinful. [rigveda 10.117.6]

-• one who feeds others, becomes sinless. [atharvaved 9.6.25]
+- one who feeds others, becomes sinless. [atharvaved 9.6.25]

-• one who eats before the atithi (i.e. without feeding others), eats away the fame and good name of the family. [atharvaved 9.6.35]
+- one who eats before the atithi (i.e. without feeding others), eats away the fame and good name of the family. [atharvaved 9.6.35]

-an atithi is one who is a-tithi (-तिथि), i.e. without tithi e.g. without prior (date-time) appointment.
+an atithi is one who is a-tithi (अ-तिथि), i.e. without tithi e.g. without prior (date-time) appointment.

 so it is not just a regular guest, prior acquaintance. when you invite friends or family to your house for thanksgiving dinner or a wedding party, they are not 'atithi'. feeding them, taking care of them doesn't earn any special merit. because, we feed our family and friends out of sheer need or attachment, love, moha. giving gifts to your customers is not charity and doesn't earn merit.

-when it is said 'atithi devo bhava' i.e. "be [of the thought that] atithi [is] divine". it is meant those wandering monks, sanyAsis, helpless who may come to your door. and there was an elaborate system of charity, giving and taking. e.g. a person who lives off charity (student, renunciate, monk, beggar, ...) should not visit the same house every day, should only ask for till his hunger is met, and a wandering monk should not stick to one settlement (village) for too long (since that develops attachment to and burden on the same houses).
+when it is said 'atithi devo bhava' i.e. "be [of the thought that] atithi [is] divine". it is meant those wandering monks, sanyAsis, helpless who may come to your door. and there was an elaborate system of charity, giving and taking. e.g. a person who lives off charity (student, renunciate, monk, beggar, ...) should not visit the same house every day, should only ask for till his hunger is met, and a wandering monk should not stick to one settlement (village) for too long (since that develops attachment to and burden on the same houses). - the selfish eats sin.

 those who cook (do deeds) only for themselves, surely eat sin. (bhagavadgeeta 3.13) [भुंजते ते त्वघं पापा ये पचन्त्यात्मकारणात्]